 Stone Stairs and paths assist in leveling off sloping or uneven land.
-They minimize runoff in areas that easily flood, improving the drainage.
+They minimize runoff in areas that quickly flood, improving the drainage.
 Materials like stone, rock, and concrete absorb the sun's heat and help dry the soil around it.
 It is essential to eliminate standing water to prevent algae, mildew, and unwanted pests.
 Hardscapes efficiently fight water waste and require little maintenance.
 Hardscape, such as paving walkways or patios, will reduce maintenance in a yard.
 Designing landscape plans require knowledge of hardscape features.
 Contact our experts to help you plan and complete your project.

 A property's inadequate slope or pitch requires drainage installed to combat flooding.
 Factors such as gutters that do not pipe away rainwater from the property will hinder the options available to resolve submerged patches or flooding problems.
 The Howard Paving experts are here to assess your property's issues and suggest the best resolution.